 Throughout his 12 years in F1, Mark achieved nine wins, 42 podiums, 13 pole positions, 19 fastest laps and also helped Red Bull Racing to four consecutive Constructors’ World Championships.

-At the end of 2013 Mark hung up his F1 boots and moved on to sports car racing as part of Porsche’s return to the LMP1 class of the FIA World Endurance Championship in 2014.
+At the end of 2013 Mark hung up his F1 boots and after a 15 year hiatus, rejoined sports car racing as part of Porsche’s return to the LMP1 class of the FIA World Endurance Championship in 2014.

-In his first WEC race with Porsche, Mark and his teammates finished third in Silverstone.
-At the prestigious Le Mans 24 hours, Mark’s car led the race at one point before having to retire due to a power train problem.
+In his début WEC race with Porsche, Mark and his teammates finished third at Silverstone.
+Two months later at the prestigious Le Mans 24 hour race, Mark’s #20 919 Hybrid car was in the lead and challenging for the win against long-standing contenders Audi and Toyota, before having to retire due to a power train problem.

-During the course of the season Mark, Timo and Brendon notched up two more podiums in Japan and Bahrain.
+During the course of the season Mark, Timo Bernhard and Brendon Hartley notched up a further two podiums in Japan and Bahrain.

-With a total of 5 podiums and a win in their first year, Porsche’s return to the LMP1 class has certainly been a success.
+With a total of five podiums and a win across both cars in their first year back, Porsche’s return to the LMP1 class has certainly been a success.